w3f/polkadot-wiki/kusama-guide/translated_docs/th-TH/maintain-nominator.md

 ### Guides

-- [Be a Nominator (Kusama)](maintain-guides-how-to-nominate-kusama) - Guide on nominating on the Kusama canary network.
+- [Be a Nominator (Polkadot)](maintain-guides-how-to-nominate-polkadot) - Guide on nominating on the Kusama canary network.
 - [Stop Being a Nominator (all networks)](maintain-guides-how-to-unbond) - Guide on stopping nominations and withdrawing tokens.